 The bottle also tells me that the brewer uses pilsner malt and rye as well as Belgian candy sugar and northwestern hops in this beer.
 The hops are immediately evident on the nose.
 The come through fruity and herbal.
 There are citrus notes as well as some banana.
 The palate is, for some reason, nothing like I expected it to be.
 Firstly it's quite sweet, definitely a result of the candy sugar.
 There are caramel notes as well as some subtle spice.
 This is all backed up by some really delicate hop flavors and some bold bitterness.
+Fred has quite a full, rich body too.
+It's a little decieving for this pale beer.

 They call it a 'special' beer, and it certainly is.
 It's very unique, and there is a ton going on.
 There are lots of interesting subtle flavors.